ryansakurai/sign-language-recognition/README.md

 ## Resources Used

-The program was developed using Python and the following libraries:
+The model was created using Google's Teachable Machine and the program was developed using Python and the following libraries:
 - OpenCV - video capture and manipulation;
 - MediaPipe - hand processing;
 - Keras - AI model;